vga-group/tauray/README.md

 Tauray
 =======

-A rendering framework, with a focus on distributed computing, scalability and low latency (real-time rendering).
-Uses C++17 and Vulkan.
-The framework is primarily relying on the `VK_KHR_ray_tracing` extension, but there is an ugly fallback rasterization mode that can be used on devices that do not have that extension.
+Tauray is a real-time rendering framework, with a focus on distributed computing, scalability, portability and low latency.
+It uses C++17 and Vulkan, primarily relying on the `VK_KHR_ray_tracing` extension, but comes with a fallback rasterization mode that can be used on devices that do not have that extension.

 Shaders are built during runtime because this lets Tauray specialize the source.
 This is generally not a good practice in Vulkan, but here it can be used to implement several features, such as user-defined distance field objects and dynamically selecting the number of generated output buffers.

+## License

 Tauray is licensed under LGPL version 2.1.
 You can find the license text in [COPYING.LESSER](COPYING.LESSER).
 External dependencies in the `external`